Professor Len Gray has been appointed Director of The University of Queensland’s new Centre for Health Services Research.

 “This has led to a range of research activities which involve the development and evaluation of new systems of care, initially in community settings, but more recently in hospitals and residential aged care,” Professor Gray said.

-“I look forward to supporting staff and the centre’s staff and collaborators to develop research programs and priorities which will ultimately improve the efficiency and effectiveness of health service delivery.”
+“I look forward to supporting the centre’s staff and collaborators to develop research programs and priorities which will ultimately improve the efficiency and effectiveness of health service delivery.”